eseidel/space_traders/README.md

   opportunities.
   Explorers should generate a queue of good systems to explore, and then pull from that queue?
+* Explorers should explore an entire system and then go to the jumpgate and then from the jump gate plan their next system.

 Tech Debt:
 * Build a docker container and run the app in the cloud.
 With a docker volume